neutralinojs/neutralinojs.github.io/docs/tools/cli.md

 Angular and Vue tempaltes are in progress.
 Whereas you can use legacy templates if you need from [here](https://github.com/neutralinojs?utf8=%E2%9C%93&q=template&type=&language=).

+`templateName` is optional, the default value is `js`.

 `neu build`

-Once the source files are modified (Javascript, TypeScript, CSS like files) you can use this command to transpile those files and apply changes to your application.
+Once the source files are modified (Javascript, TypeScript, CSS like files) you can use this command to transpile project files and apply changes to your application.

 `neu run`

-Executes current application.(This will execute specific binary depending on your operating system)
+Executes the current application (This will execute specific binary depending on your operating system).
+This command will change execution permissions of the binary files on Linux and macOS.

+`neu listen`

+This command is similar to `run` but it will enable live-reload for the current application.
+In other words, when a modification happens to the `app` directly, the Neutralinojs application will be reloaded automatically.

 `neu release`